danielharrell/open-eyes-lect-2017-18/Open.md

 in.
 But how can we distinguish letting in from getting in, except in light of a power to keep certain things, like corpses and suitors, out?
 The power, that is, to be closed?
-And even if this is also a power to be open, the exercise of it would seem to involve a decision that encompasses what we are open to, and in that sense encloses it.
-We could think of this as a boundary of recognition, that not only excludes what we keep out, but contains what we let in.
+And even if this is also a power to be open, the exercise of it would seem to involve a choice that encompasses what we are open to, and in that sense encloses it.
+We could think of this enclosure as a boundary of recognition, that not only excludes what we keep out, but contains what we let in.
 The scope of this boundary might even be compared to a world, which is lost in cases of corruption.
 Once Odysseus is no longer master of his door, we could say a world of hospitality is lost.
-And with this goes any way for his door to open from the inside, and contain the outside in an act of recognition.
-His door now only opens from the outside, exposing the inside to an act of trangression.
+And because of this loss, we could say his door no longer opens from the inside, to contain the outside in an act of recognition.
+It now only opens from the outside, exposing the inside to an act of transgression.
 And this, then, is how the suitors get through---from the outside in.
-And also how the corpses get through, into the eyes of Leontius, once they, too, only open from the outside, when Leontius is no longer master of his eyes, and a world of judgment is lost.
-But on this account, then, to open our eyes, our door, even our heart, involves a form of agency, a letting-in, that encloses what we are open to, in a act of recognition, as if being open were the result, and thus the look, of being closed.
-Or to put this implication more
+And also how the corpses get through, into the eyes of Leontius, once they, too, only open from the outside, when he is no longer master of his eyes, and a world of judgment is lost.

+But on this account, then, to
-skeptically: as if being open were a contradiction in terms and thus impossible, in its having no being beyond seeming.
+open our eyes, our door, even our heart, involves a form of agency, a letting-in, that encloses what we are open to, in a act of recognition, as if being open were again the result, and thus the look, of being closed.
+Or to put this implication more skeptically: as if being open were a contradiction in terms, in having no being beyond seeming.

 ## Awareness {#awareness}

+- Need to re-write this next part, with greater connection to previous part.

+- Basic point: while the way open eyes need to be intact suggests a boundary, involving a letting in, there is another distinction, between spoiling and filling.

+- Way the account is radicalized: the world is not even "let into" our eyes, but is already there.

-We can deepen this account, albeit in the direction of further skepticism about being open, if we turn to our ownmost way of being open in awareness. ---Such as the way, again, that we seem to see through our eyes, as if they were open, to a whole world outside us.
-But *are* they open?
-For eyes could not be open the way lidless jars are open, were, just letting the world in.
+We can press this account, and the skepticism it invites, if we focus on our own way of being open in awareness.
+Consider again the way that we seem to see through our eyes, as if they were open, to a whole world outside us.
+We say "*as if* they were open'' to acknowledge the sense in which they are *not* open, at least in the way a lidless jar is open.
+For open eyes can be poked, injured, even blinded---as if their staying open meant staying intact.
+(But this goes deeper.)

+- We call this figurative because eyes can be poked.
+- But this suggests they stay intact, a boundary like the one described above.
+Press on this.

+But *are* they open, even in a figurative sense?
+Eyes could not be open the way lidless jars are open, just letting the world in.
 For open eyes can be poked, injured, even blinded---as if their staying open meant staying intact.
 But if they stay intact, then how does the world get in?
 Again, it could not be how the world gets into open jars, so-called, to spoil what's inside.
 For the world gets into eyes, we might say, to fill what's inside.
 And the difference between spoiling and filling, in this case, is the difference between blindly suffering the world and truly seeing it.
 So let the world as seen fill our open eyes.
 But how can it fill them, if our eyes also stay intact, unless the world could fill them, somehow, without getting in?
 Which seems to mean filling them from within rather than without?
 Or even to mean not filling them at all, if the world were somehow already there, within our eyes at the moment they open, as a cause of sight rather than an effect?

 On this suggestion, then, we would not see the world, but only suffer it, unless our eyes somehow contained the world